ajeeq/flutter-sandbox/README.md

 # sandbox

-A new Flutter project - using Riverpod state management and of course, for learning purposes.
+A new Flutter project - projects organized in sandbox folder, for learning purposes.

 ## Sandbox List